Features

 Click any card to open the full player profile.

-• Campaign - only players attributed to a specific Campaign
+- Campaign — only players attributed to a specific Campaign (Server only)

-• Domain - only players who joined on a specific root domain
+- Domain / Hostname — only players who joined on a specific root domain or subdomain (Server only)

-Combine them: e.g. "Platform = Bedrock + Campaign = youtube-pewds" to see exactly how the Pewds audience behaves on mobile.
+Combine filters: e.g. "Platform = Bedrock + Campaign = youtube-pewds" to see exactly how the Pewds audience behaves on mobile.

 Sort by: